polterguy/polterguy.github.io/tutorials/database/index.md

 This approach completely abstract away the underlaying database vendor, and allows you to semantically declare which columns are returned - In addition to your where clause, order clause, and paging.
-And what's even better, is that it transparently generates correct SQL towards any of your existing Magic database adapters, allowing you to use the same structure for querying SQL Server as you would use to query MySQL.
+And what's even better, is that it transparently generates the correct SQL towards any of your existing Magic database adapters, allowing you to use the same structure for querying SQL Server as you would use to query MySQL.

-This approach arguably reduces your database type down to a _"configurable property"_ in your end application, allowing you to serve any database, with the exact same code.
+This approach arguably reduces your database type down to a _"configurable property"_ in your end application, allowing you to use any database type, with the exact same code.
 Below is an example resulting in the same SQL as the above Hyperlambda, except this time we use the _"semantic structure"_, instead of providing _"raw"_ SQL.